serrapa/serrapa.github.io/_posts/2023-06-02-mobile-security-react-native.md

 ### Reverse Engineering
 Reverse engineering of React Native mobile applications involves analyzing the compiled code to understand its structure and functions.
-It can be performed on both debug and release mode builds, although reverse engineering a release mode build is often more challenging because it is obfuscated and optimized.
-To reverse a React Native app, first, we need to know how the framework works and what javascript engine it uses.
-When using React, you have two options:
+It can be performed on both debug and release mode builds, although reverse engineering a release mode build is often more challenging because it is obfuscated, minimized and optimized.
+First, reversing a React Native app required to know how the framework works and which javascript engine has been used:

 - [Hermes](https://hermesengine.dev/): it is a JavaScript engine developed by Facebook that is optimized for running React Native apps on Android and iOS devices.
 Starting from React Native 0.70, it is enabled by default.
 Since React Native 0.64, Hermes also runs on iOS.

 - [JavaScriptCore](https://trac.webkit.org/wiki/JavaScriptCore):  it is the built-in JavaScript engine for WebKit, the web browser engine used by Safari, Mail, App Store, and many other apps on macOS, iOS, and Linux.
 On iOS 7+, JavaScriptCore does not use JIT due to the absence of writable executable memory in iOS apps.

+- [v8](https://v8.dev/):  it is the JavaScript engine used when debugging via Chrome.
+All JS code runs within Chrome itself, communicating with native code via WebSockets.

 ##### Hermes vs JavaScriptCore
 The main difference between JavaScriptCore and Hermes is the optimizations they provide for their respective platforms.
-JavaScriptCore is optimized for running JavaScript code within the WebKit framework, while Hermes is optimized for running React Native apps on Android.
+JavaScriptCore is optimized for running JavaScript code within the WebKit framework, while Hermes is optimized for running React Native apps on Android and iOS.
 Additionally, Hermes includes many performance improvements over other JavaScript engines, including faster startup time, smaller app size, and improved memory usage.

 ##### Hermes Reverse Engineering